How to buy a vehicle in the US as a non US-resident

 You can also withdraw US dollars from an ATM using a debit card linked to your home bank account.

 Banks usually impose daily and/or weekly limits for cash withdrawals, so it may take some time before you're able to pull out enough money to purchase your vehicle.
+If you plan on using this method, be sure to call your bank ahead of time and let them know that you plan on withdrawing a large amount of funds from a foreign ATM.

 Keep in mind that your bank will probably exchange your funds for dollars at an unfavorable exchange rate, and your bank and/or the bank linked to the ATM may charge you transaction fees.